 Guests may want to show your pup some love by slipping a bite or two beneath the table, but lots of festive fare is laced with ingredients that are toxic to dogs.
-Onions and garlic in your stuffing or potatoes can damage your pup’s red blood cells.
+Onions and garlic in your stuffing can damage your pup’s red blood cells.
 The raisins in that sweet potato casserole can cause kidney failure.
+And the chocolate in dessert can be deadly.
 A host of other foods can be detrimental to your dog’s health.
-The easiest way to avoid harm is by maintaining a strict no-feeding policy among guests, or keep your dog out of the dining room and kitchen.

 To ensure your dog has a save and happy Thanksgiving, follow these tips: